 In Virginia, the Department of Elections administers and oversees the election process.
 The Department is a nonpolitical organization that is designed to promote and support fair, secure and open elections in Virginia.
-The Department includes the State Board of Elections which is responsible for overseeing, coordinating, and governing the work of local election officials and election registrars under Virginia’s statute.
-In addition to overseeing the work of local election officers and registrars, the State Board oversees all aspects of voter registration, provides absentee ballots, and assists eligible military and oversee voters.
-The State Board of Elections is staffed by five board members, appointed by the Governor, and serving four year terms.
+The Department includes the State Board of Elections (BOE) which is responsible for overseeing, coordinating, and governing the work of local election officials and election registrars under Virginia’s statute.
+In addition to overseeing the work of local election officers and registrars, the BOE oversees all aspects of voter registration, provides absentee ballots, and assists eligible military and overseas voters.

 What is the process for verifying voter eligibility when a person registers to vote?

 At the time of registration, a new voter is required to provide their valid Virginia ID or license number, their date of birth, residence address, and citizenship status as part of their application, among other requirements.
-The Department of Elections reviews these voter applications and provides “each general registrar voter confirmation documents for newly registered voters . . .” under Va Code § 24.2-404(A)(3).
+The Department of Elections reviews these voter applications and ensures that each person that is eligible is registered to vote.
+See VA Code § 24.2-404(A)(3).

-Additionally, the general registrars of each election precinct are required to enter the names of all registered voters in their jurisdiction into Virginia’s voter registration database.
-They must also update that database with any changes to a registered voter under VA Code § 24.2-404(A)(4).
-This database is then used to confirm voters are validly registered to vote and helps the List Maintenance Team keep Virginia’s voting rolls accurate .
+General registrars in each election precinct enter the names of all registered voters in their jurisdiction into Virginia’s voter registration database.
+The registrar routinely updates that database with any changes to a registered voter under VA Code § 24.2-404(A)(4).

 How often are voting rolls reviewed?
 By who?